How to Change your Brain

 Brain – activity and structure

 This understanding has some very interesting repercussions for psychotherapy.
 Firstly, since brain activity is related to brain structure, any significant change in our thinking will require a physical change in brain structure.
-This change in brain structure takes time; in other words, it’s going to take time for the change to happen.
+This change in brain structure takes time; in other words, it’s going to take time for the change in thinking to happen.

 Secondly, since brain structure is strengthened by repetition, it will probably take a number of similar experiences for change to take place.
 It also means that repeating some thinking or experiences in your past has caused your brain to be structured in a particular way.
 Don’t be too concerned if you keep making the same mistake; repetition of a different pattern will cause a new neural path to form.

 Thirdly, change in brain structure can happen at any point in life.
 Even though you may feel you are set in your ways, your brain actually has the capacity to change.
+This is essential to know if you are trying to break bad habits.

-Time and repetition
+Time and repetition change your brain

 Taken together, this is good news: change will take time; change will take repetition; but change can come to anyone.